ellenfieldn/VariableConfig/Readme.md

 # VariableConfig
 VariableConfig allows you to reference other configuration properties and use them as variables.
 It is built on top of the Microsoft.Extensions.Configuration nuget package and supports .NET Core 2.0+ and .Net Framework 4.7+.

+This library is published as the "VariableConfig" nuget package.

 [![Build Status](https://ellenfieldn.visualstudio.com/_apis/public/build/definitions/d7ac75f4-5c38-4929-a555-46f4f500827f/3/badge)](https://ellenfieldn.visualstudio.com/VariableConfig/_build/index?&definitionId=3)

 ## Usage